St Mary's Church, Penwortham: History

 The oldest part of the church is the chancel which dates from the 14th century.
 The west tower was built in the 15th century.
 The nave and aisles were rebuilt in 1855–56 by the Lancaster architect E. G. Paley.
 As part of the restoration the roof was raised, and the north and west galleries were removed.
 Between 2009 and 2011 the church was reordered, under-floor heating was installed, and the pews were replaced by chairs.

 Architecture

 Exterior

 St Mary's is constructed in stone and has a slate roof.
 Its plan consists of a four-bay nave with north and south aisles, a south porch, a chancel, and a west tower.
 The tower has diagonal buttresses and a battlemented parapet with pinnacles.
 On its west side is a doorway, above which is a three-light window with Perpendicular tracery.
 Over the window is a niche with an ogee head and crocketed pinnacles.
 The bell openings have two lights and are louvred.
 On the sides of the nave are five two-light windows.
 There is a blocked priest's door in the south wall of the chancel, above which is a stone inscribed with the date 1653.

 Interior

 Features

-Inside the church, the arcades are carried on alternate round and octagonal piers.
-There is an ancient font dated 1667, which stands near to the pulpit and inscribed "T. R. 1667".
-It is believed to have been given by Thomas Robinson, vicar from 1653 to 1654.
-It may not have originally been a font at all, however, but instead a plague stone for disinfecting money or a vessel for the clergy to wash their hands following Holy Communion.
-It is square with chamfered corners, and stands on a square pillar.
-There is also a later font, of Caen stone, given by churchwarden Mr Norris of Howick House in 1865.